jdevries3133/teacher_helper/docs/EMAIL.md

 which includes a default email template.
 You can modify this template if you want, it won't be overwritten if it exists.
 See also the [setup guide](../setup) for details about `$HELPER_DATA`.

+### Environment Variables

+You can also define environment variables, `EMAIL_USERNAME` and `EMAIL_PASSWORD` instead of passing these values via the init function.

 ### Context Manager